Vinayakj009/compositeconditional/Readme.md

 The composite conditional solves this problem by separating the options/conditions list from the code which actually does the comparision.

+This update is being tested for pull request

 The above function has been implemented using the composite conditional pattern in [StudentSegregatorTest.java](https://github.com/Vinayakj009/compositeconditional/blob/master/src/test/java/utils/vinayak/patterns/StudentSegregatorTest.java) test case.